LukaszPasich/Now-We-Flip-MS2-/README.md

 - [GitHub](https://github.com) was an IDE used for the project.
 - [GitPod](https://gitpod.io/workspaces/) was used for version control.
 - [Balsamiq](https://balsamiq.com) was used to create low fidelity wireframes.
-- [Adobe XD](https://www.adobe.com/ie/products/xd.html) was used to build the high fidelity prototype.
+- [Adobe XD](https://www.adobe.com/ie/products/xd.html) was used to build the high fidelity prototypes.
 - [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) was used to create the logo and also create/manipulate vector illustration icons and for saving vectors in .svg format.
 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) was used to edit, crop and save images.
 - [Adobe InDesign](https://www.adobe.com/ie/products/indesign.html) was used to create some visuals for this _Readme_ file and InDesign's online publish feature was used to store some of those visuals.